Prasad-k-Github/ESeason-online-train-season-purchesing-system/README.md

 # E-Season

 **E-Season** is a mobile and web-based application designed to modernize the process of purchasing and managing train season tickets in Sri Lanka.
-The platform enables passengers to purchase tickets online, reducing wait times and improving convenience.
+The platform enables passengers to purchase season tickets online, reducing wait times and improving convenience.
 A dedicated web application also empowers railway staff to manage ticketing, validate tickets, and access real-time passenger data, enhancing operational efficiency.

 ## Table of Contents